So you want to go to Lapland, you don’t know where to start and you’re completely overwhelmed with all the things you need to think about.

 The set up: Two people per sledge.
 The driver stands at the back steering the huskies.
 The passenger sits in front.
 We decided it was too much for Little Bear to sit on his own in the sledge for the two-hour trip so I sat in the sledge with him while a (slightly scary) man from the husky farm drove.
 J drove his sledge with Big Bear in front.

 We were only a small group – our family plus an Australian couple – and Laura, our guide.
 We raced across frozen Lake Inari with incredible scenery all around us and not another person to be seen.
-It was an exhilarating ride and The Bears were laughing their heads off when we first set off.
-By the end of the trip both Bears were asleep.
+It was an exhilarating ride and the boys were laughing their heads off when we first set off.
+By the end of the trip both boys were asleep.
 We woke them up to meet some of the dogs at the husky farm, which, according to Little Bear, was his favourite part of the whole holiday.

 Our first activity in Lapland was a test of how well our layers were working.
 To be honest, I was a bit cold at the end, probably because we hadn’t moved for two hours.
 I could have done with an extra layer on my body, and a second pair of gloves with some heat packs inside.
 The Bears were ok as they had an extra layer on, although keeping their gloves on was a bit of an issue.

 This was a truly magical trip.
-In the afternoon, after our husky safari and buffet lunch, there was a knock on our log cabin door by one of Santa’s elves who asked if we wanted to go on a ‘special ride’.
+In the afternoon, after our husky safari and buffet lunch, there was a knock on our log cabin door.
+It was one of Santa’s elves asking if we wanted to go on a ‘special ride’.
 Outside there was a snowmobile pulling a sledge.

 We all boarded the sledge and our driver, Jonny, drove us across the frozen lake and through the forest.
 We passed log cabins with twinkling lights, until eventually we reached another elf standing by the side of the road.
 She took us down a candle-lit path, past a sleigh filled with presents, and up the steps to a log cabin.
 The door opened and Santa welcomed us in.
 There was a Christmas tree next to his chair with presents underneath and children’s letters from all over the world on the wall.

-We all sat next to Santa while he talked to The Bears.
+We all sat next to Santa while he talked to the boys.
 They were really shy and declined his invitation to sing Christmas songs with him.
-Instead, we drank hot blueberry juice, ate ginger biscuits and talked about what The Bears wanted for Christmas.
+Instead, we drank hot blueberry juice, ate ginger biscuits and talked about what they wanted for Christmas.
 We were able to stay for as long as we wanted before the elf took us back to the sledge.

-It was everything you would hope for from a visit to Santa and the big kid inside me was probably even more excited than The Bears.
+It was everything you would hope for from a visit to Santa and the big kid inside me was probably even more excited than the boys.

 After the visit we went back to our cabin for a rest before our final adventure of the day